umasel/Global_Inflation_Trends_Dashboard/README.md

    - Links to data sources
 2. **Country-wise Inflation Trends**:
    - Interactive dropdown for country selection
-   - Time series visualization of inflation rates from 1980 to 2024
+   - Time series visualisation of inflation rates from 1980 to 2024
    - Calculation and presentation of country-specific statistics and metadata
 3. **Year-wise Heatmap**:
    - Interactive dropdown for year selection